JiuTian-VL/HiconAgent/README.md

 uv pip install flash-attn==2.7.3
 ```

-Download Qwen2.5VL and modify the config.json file:
+Download Qwen2.5VL and modify the config.json file and rename the entire folder to XYQVL.
 ```shell
   "architectures": [
     "XYQForConditionalGeneration"